 - Mass limestone (or similar retaining walls) may not have sufficient space to allow a Hardifence (or similar) to be placed in the ground behind the retaining wall.

 - Colorbond type fences may require posts to be drilled into the stones of the retaining wall.
-The retaining wall needs to be constructed to allow for this and the effect the wind loading on the dividing fence may have.
+The retaining wall needs to be constructed to allow for this and the effect of the wind loading on the dividing fence may have.

 All retaining walls greater in height than 500mm require the issue of a building permit prior to works commencing.

 Retaining walls less than 500mm high also require a permit where they encroach beyond the boundary of the works land, adversely affect the adjoining lots by reducing the bearing capacity of the land, damage or reduce the structural adequacy of a building or structure on the land, or change the natural site drainage in a way that reduces the effectiveness of the drainage of the land or existing or future buildings on the land.
-Where either an encroachment is to occur or a retaining wall will adversely affect the adjoining lot, permission from all of the adjoining land owners is required prior to applying for a building permit from the City.
+Where either an encroachment is to occur or a retaining wall will adversely affect the adjoining lot, permission from all of the adjoining land owners is required prior to applying for a building permit.

 Vegetation may have a detrimental effect on retaining walls: